slab14/IoT_Sec_Gateway/README.md

   - **5) Test**
       - Attempt to send 1 ping from "Node_0" to "Node_1" to create the ARP request (`ping 10.1.1.2 -c 1`)
-        - __Note:__ This make take up to 15 seconds for the next ARP packet in case we missed it
+        - __Note:__ This may take up to 15 seconds for the next ARP packet in case we missed it
       - On "Dataplane", Node_0's MAC address will match with the policy (as specified in step 1) and deploy middlebox snort_base loaded         with rules_a.tar which logs and allows ICMP packets.
       - Attempt to send another ping from "Node_0" to "Node_1"
       - On "Dataplane", you should see messages affirming a new container was started
       - The same middlebox is redeployed but with rules_b.tar.
       - ICMP packets should now be dropped.
 Use netcat to test that other packets like TCP can still be received.

-## Steps for running the experiment in CloudLab using 1 Nmap middlebox which transitions to a snort middlebox
+## Steps for running the experiment in CloudLab using nmap to snort middleboxes
-_This experiment demonstrates the capabilities of the 'transition' field in the policy.JSON file.
+_This experiment demonstrates the capabilities of the 'transition' field in the JSON policy file.
 Here, we start an Nmap middlebox which scans for all open ports  of the IoT device and compares with the allowed ports in the transition field.
-If an open port is not on the list, we automatically transition to a snort container with a new local.rules which drop the packets of the offending port._
+If an open port is not on the whitelist, we automatically transition to a snort middlebox with a new local.rules which drops the packets of the offending port._

+  - **1) Initial setup**
+      - Please follow steps 1 through 2 from [above](#steps-for-running-the-experiment-in-cloudlab-using-2-snort-middleboxes).
+  - **2) JSON configuration**
+      - Open __/etc/sec_gate/policies/cloudlab-NewPolicy20.json__
+      - Search for the device entry, "nmap0".
+      - Configure your __inMAC__ with the Mac address of "Node_0".
+        - __Note:__ Verify no other devices in the policy have the same inMAC or the wrong device may activate.
+      - In the __transition__ field, configure your whitelist of ports with the following syntax: `nmap:openports_{1,2,3..}` (remove braces).
+        - During the NMAP scan, if a port is not on this whitelist, the controller has a reason to transition to the Snort middlebox.
+  - **3) Open a bad port**
+      - To test the functionality, use `nc -k -l -p {any port not on the whitelist} &` to create an TCP listening server on "Node_0".
+        - __Note:__ You may need to `sudo apt-get install netcat` to enable this command.
+  - **4) Start ODL on Data Plane**
+      - On "Dataplane", you should now see the __l2switch__ folder in root.
+      - On "Dataplane", run the following command: `./l2switch/startODL.sh`
+      - If an error occurs, try running `./l2switch/build.sh` first and then rerun `./l2switch/startODL.sh`
+      - You should see a "Ready" message on the ODL console letting you know it is ready to receive ARP packets.
+  - **5) Test**
+      - Attempt to send a ping from "Node_0" to "Node_1" to create the ARP request (`ping 10.1.1.2`)
+        - __Note:__ This may take up to 15 seconds for the next ARP packet in case we missed it.
+      - From the "Dataplane", you should see output affirming that an Nmap middlebox has started and is scanning your inMac device.
+      - From the "Dataplane", you should see output for a newly generated Snort rule.
+This rule will drop all TCP packets from the offending port you chose in Step 3.
+      - After the Snort middlebox has been deployed, attempt to communicate with the netcat server from "Node_1" using the following command `nc 192.1.1.2 {offending port}`.
+This attempt should be unsuccessful.
+If you try to create a UDP server on "Node_0" using the same port, or attempt to open another port, you should have no problems             communicating between "Node_0" and "Node_1".

 ## Important info

 We used a branched version of [l2switch](https://github.com/slab14/l2switch/tree/slab-demo) and [ovs](https://github.com/slab14/ovs/tree/slab).
 Please refer to their repos for additional README info